API authentication¶

 The returned access_token is a JWT valid for one hour (configurable in Entra).
 Cache it in your script and re-request when it expires.

-Step 5: Call the API¶
+Call the API¶

 $appStoreHost = 'https://<your-app-store-host>'